dustykat/p4e/docs/introduction/introduction.md

     arithmetic mean =  30.951999999999998

 **Step 6.** This step we would refine the code to generalize the algorithm.
-In the example we want a way to supply the `xlist` from a file perhaps, and tidy the output by rounding to only two decimal places - rounding is relatively simple:
+In the example we want a way to supply the `xlist` from a file perhaps, and tidy the output by rounding to only two decimal places - rounding is relatively simple so make that change first:

 ```python